Connect Snowflake

 Password | user_password that you created in the script above |

-4. Add Snowflake as data source in Bigeye
+4. Add Snowflake as a data source in Bigeye

 5. Test connection

-This step will query your warehouse to ensure that the user you provided has the permissions necessary to read data and run all Bigeye metric types.
-If an error is returned, return to step 2 above to ensure the user is permissinned correctly in snowflake.
+The system queries your warehouse to ensure the user you provided has the required permissions to read data and run all Bigeye metric types.
+If the test connection returns an error, return to Step 2: Create a user for Bigeye and verify that the user has all the required permissions in Snowflake.

 6. Add metrics